elasticio/elasticio.github.io/content/_components/marketo/index.md

 [Marketo](https://www.marketo.com/) is a marketing automation platform focused on account-based marketing, including email, mobile, social, digital ads, web management and analytics.

-This is an open source component template for [Marketo](https://www.marketo.com/) which is developed specifically to run on [elastic.io platform](https://www.elastic.io).
-You can clone it and change it as you wish.

 ## Authentication